 - No rewards or perksThis card does not offer any rewards or cash back options.
 This is one significant drawback of most secured cards, as there are rarely many perks offered.

-- High APRThe Citi Secured Mastercard comes with a high APR of 22.49% for both purchases and balance transfers.
+- High APRThe Citi® Secured Mastercard® comes with a high variable APR of 27.24% for both purchases and balance transfers.
 Although it is strongly recommended to pay off all balances in full each month to avoid any interest charges, it's a good idea to keep the APR in mind before you decide on the best option.